eccenca/cmem-plugin-uuid/README-public.md

 ## UUID1 to UUID6

-Generate a UUID version 6 object from a UUID version 1 object.
+Generate a UUID version 6 from a UUID version 1.
 The input needs to be a valid UUIDv1 hexdecimal string.

 <br>